amitvashist7/test-haproxy/README.md

     docker run -d --link webapp:webapp -p 443:443 -e SSL_CERT="YOUR_CERT_TEXT" tutum/haproxy

-The certificate in `YOUR_CERT_TEXT` is a combination of public certificate and private key.
+The certificate in `YOUR_CERT_TEXT` is a combination of private key and public certificate(Note: the sequence matters.
+You must put private key before the public certificate).
 Remember to put `\n` between each line of the certificate.
 A way to do this, assuming that your certificate is stored in `~/cert.pem`, is running the following:

     docker run -d --link webapp:webapp -p 443:443 -e SSL_CERT="$(awk 1 ORS='\\n' ~/cert.pem)" tutum/haproxy